-The depth and extent of the impact of COVID-19 will have on Mexico and in other key economies remains uncertain.
 Despite the short-term challenges, we believe Mexico's global competitiveness, favorable demographic profile, geographic location, and robust demand for industrial, and retail real estate provides the foundation for ongoing real estate investment opportunities.
 Mexico's long-term competitive fundamentals in terms of skilled labor and extensive network of trade agreements remain strong in our view.
-The outlook for GDP growth for 2023 published on 4Q2022 by the Mexican Central Bank was adjusted downwards from 1.2% in September's 2022 survey to 0.9% in December's 2022 survey, while expectations for 2024 GDP growth were also introduced in the later with a consensus at 1.9%.
-Based on figures reported by INEGI (Mexico's National Institute for Statistics and Geography), the unemployment rate decreased/increased, from 3.8% in December 2021 to 3.0% in December 2022.
-Inflationary pressures began to hit the Mexican economy during the second half of 2021 and the Mexican Central Bank acted in response by increasing the reference rate 5 times during 2021, from 4.25% to 5.50%.
+The outlook for GDP growth for 2024 published in the fourth quarter of 2023 by the Mexican Central Bank was adjusted upwards from 1.9% in September's 2023 survey to 2.3% in December's 2023 survey, while expectations for 2025 GDP growth were also introduced in the later with a consensus at 2.0%.
+Based on figures reported by INEGI (Mexico's National Institute for Statistics and Geography), the unemployment rate decreased, from 3.0% in December 2022 to 2.8% in December 2023.
 During 2022 the Mexican Central Bank increased its target rate 8 times, from 5.50% to 10.50%, in response to rising inflation.
+During 2023 the Mexican Central Bank increased its target rate 2 times, from 10.50% to 11.25% in response to rising inflation.
 Mexico continues to benefit from a relatively young population, with 57.5% of the population under the age of 35 according to the latest population census performed in 2020.